morisawausa/_vfvisualizer/README.md

 This will generate a set of `.ufo` files and a `.designspace` file, and put them into an new folder called `ufos` in your current directory.

 *Note: theoretically, it should be possible to roundtrip back to a glyphs file from your designspace file.
 So, after you paste the `<rules>` output from your designspace file, you might be able to bring those rules back into glyphs, and export from there.
 However, I have not tested this, and do not know how well this kind of roundtrip works.
-So, it's best to generate substitutions as the last step in your process.*
+So, it's best to generate substitutions as the last step in your production process.*

-#### 4. Preparing and Cleaning your `.designspace`
+### 4. Preparing and Cleaning your `.designspace`

 When your `.designspace` file comes out of `glyphs2ufo`, it's not always 100% ready for the visualizer.
 Depending on the settings of your Glyphs file, the `glyph2ufo` tool will attempt to remap your axis coordinates to standard coordinates specified by the OpenType spec.
+If you're coming from RoboFont, you probably don't need to worry about all this stuff!

 For example, if you have a `wght` axis ranging from `0` to `1000`, the tool will attempt to remap this axes to `[100, 900]`.